Rowdy Tellez Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.1 K/9, which ranks 25th in MLB.

-- The Tigers have the 22nd-ranked team ERA among all league pitching staffs (4.73).
+- The Tigers' 4.65 team ERA ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to surrender 31 total home runs at a clip of 1.5 per game (to rank 23rd in baseball).
+- Tigers pitchers combine to allow 32 total home runs at a clip of 1.5 per game (to rank 23rd in the league).

-- Turnbull (1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched) makes the start for the Tigers, his fifth of the season.
+- Lorenzen (0-0) takes the mound for the Tigers to make his third start of the season.

-- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Milwaukee Brewers while giving up hits.
+- His most recent appearance came out of the bullpen on Saturday when the righty threw 2/3 innings against the Baltimore Orioles while giving up hits.

-- The 30-year-old has amassed a 7.85 ERA and 6.4 strikeouts per nine innings across four games this season, while allowing a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.